 BALANCE: The only method of payment at the hospital is cash (US dollars).
 Traveler’s checks, cashier’s checks, money orders, credit card payments are no longer accepted due to the high number of fraudulent payments made to the hospital by patients.
 Payment is made in advance of surgery for this reason.

 INSURANCE: the hospital cannot accept or file insurance claims.
-You can pay at the hospital and ‘may’ be able to get a reimbursement from your insurance company; you will need to check with your provider to find out if this is possible and what information would be needed.
-We will attempt to supply any paperwork necessary for your insurance company.
+You ‘may’ be able to get a reimbursement from your insurance company for your payments here, but you will need to check with your provider to find out if this is possible and what information would be needed.

 FLEX PAY/EMPLOYEE MEDICAL ACCOUNTS – Most of these cards do not work on our system because we are not in the US and not in the flex network.
 You are welcome to try your card to determine if it works.
 If not, you can pay for your surgery out of pocket, and request reimbursement from your FSA company by providing your hospital receipts and records.
 Please check with your company and find out what your company’s options are.

-FMLA/ SURGERY VERIFICATION/ RELEASE TO WORK – if you need paperwork filled out for your job, we have volunteers that do that during off hours.
-It can take several weeks so please be sure to check with your employer to find out what you need in advance and send to our office as early as possible.
-There are no time guarantees on any paperwork, but we will try to do them as quickly as possible.
+FMLA/ SURGERY VERIFICATION/ RELEASE TO WORK -we have volunteers that may be able to assist you with this, but it can take several weeks so please be sure to check with your employer to find out what you need in advance and make your request to our office as early as possible.
+There are no time guarantees on any paperwork, but we will try to get them done as quickly as possible.
 Please note FMLA forms are a courtesy service and cannot be demanded from our office.
-For duplicate sets of paperwork, or follow up paperwork, a fee may be charged.
+Only one set of paperwork will be done free of charge.
+For duplicate sets of paperwork, or follow up paperwork, a fee will be charged.
 Contact our office for details.
-Surgery verification and release to work letters can be provided on request.
+Surgery verification and release to work letters can be provided on request from our office.

 Insurance codes, assistance with funding or reimbursement: